Transmission Cells - an04_95r3 Follow

-There are several types of transmission cells available for containing samples while measuring the color of transparent liquids using HunterLab sphere instruments.
+There are several types of transmittance cells available for containing samples while measuring the color of transparent liquids using HunterLab sphere instruments.

 • HunterLab Glass Flow Through Cells - multiple path lengths, for automatic operation

 • HunterLab Small Volume Glass Cells - 10-mm path length, 5 mL volume of sample